rahulkumarclg/Data_analysis/Supermarket_data_ analysis/README.md

-# Sales Dashboard - Power BI
+# Upermarket Sales Dashboard - Power BI

 ## Overview
 This **Sales Dashboard** is designed for a supermarket shop, providing a comprehensive view of sales performance across various dimensions.
 It is built using **Power BI** to facilitate data-driven decision-making and track key performance indicators.